Latest News

 April 2024

-We're thrilled to share that our latest paper, "Molecular Design of SERTlight: A Fluorescent Serotonin Probe for Neuronal Labeling in the Brain," has been published in JACS!
+We are thrilled to share that our latest paper, "Molecular Design of SERTlight: A Fluorescent Serotonin Probe for Neuronal Labeling in the Brain," has been published in JACS!
 Our research introduces SERTlight, a groundbreaking small molecule fluorescent agent designed to specifically label serotonergic neuronal cell bodies, dendrites, and axonal projections.
 Unlike existing methods, SERTlight offers high labeling selectivity without pharmacological activity at serotonin receptors or other neurotransmitter systems.
 This innovative tool enables precise imaging of serotonin transporter activity in the mammalian brain, allowing for multiplexed imaging and simultaneous study of serotonin release.
 Read the article for more details on this exciting development!

 April 2024